sauranildebs7645/sauranildebs.github.io/_posts/2017-01-21-Grad-CAM-Making-Off-the-Shelf-Deep-Models-Transparent-through-Visual-Explanations.md

 $$ L_{\text{Grad-CAM}}^{c} = ReLU \underbrace{\left(\sum_k \alpha{}_{k}^{c} A^{k}\right)}_{\text{linear combination}} $$

-> Notice that this results in a coarse heat-map of the same size as the convolutional feature maps ($$ 14 \times 14 $$ in the case of last convolutional layers of VGG and AlexNet networks).
+> Note that this results in a coarse heat-map of the same size as the convolutional feature maps ($$ 14 \times 14 $$ in the case of last convolutional layers of VGG and AlexNet networks).

+<center><img src="http://i.imgur.com/4CKwYOR.jpg" style="width: 600px;" ></center>

 If the architecture is already CAM compatible – the weights learned in CAM are precisely the weights computed in Grad-CAM.
 Other than the ReLU, this makes **Grad-CAM a generalization of CAM**.
 This generalization is what allows Grad-CAM to be applicable to ***any CNN-based architecture***.

-<center><img src="http://i.imgur.com/4CKwYOR.jpg" style="width: 600px;" ></center>

 ### **Guided Grad-CAM**
 While Grad-CAM visualizations are class-discriminative and localize relevant image regions well, they lack the ability to show fine-grained importance like pixel-space gradient visualization methods (Guided Backpropagation and Deconvolution).
 For example take the case of the left image in the above figure, Grad-CAM can easily localize the cat region; however, it is unclear from the low-resolutions of the heat-map why the network predicts this particular instance is ‘tiger cat’.
 In order to combine the best aspects of both, we can fuse Guided Backpropagation and the Grad-CAM visualizations via a pointwise multiplication.
 GradCAM overview figure above illustrates this fusion.